raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 **Stun**** Location**: The attacker can use a bludgeoning weapon to temporarily stun the body part struck.
 If the blow overcomes Armor Points and injures the target, the defender must make an Opposed Roll of Endurance vs. the original attack roll.
 If the defender Fails, then the Hit Location is Incapacitated for a number of Turns equal to the damage inflicted.
 A blow to the torso causes the defender to stagger winded, only able to defend.
 A head shot renders the foe briefly insensible and unable to act.

-**Sunder** : The attacker may use a suitable weapon, such as an axe, to damage the armourarmor or natural protection of an opponent.
-Any weapon damage, after reductions for parrying or magic, is applied against the armourarmor Point value of the protection.
-Surplus damage over its Armor Points is then used to reduce the Armor Point value of that armourarmor(ed) location – ripping straps, bursting rings, creasing plates, or tearing away the hide, scales, or chitin of monsters.
+**Sunder** : The attacker may use a suitable weapon, such as an axe, to damage the armor or natural protection of an opponent.
+Any weapon damage, after reductions for parrying or magic, is applied against the armor Point value of the protection.
+Surplus damage over its Armor Points is then used to reduce the Armor Point value of that armor(ed) location – ripping straps, bursting rings, creasing plates, or tearing away the hide, scales, or chitin of monsters.
 If any damage remains after the protection has been reduced to zero AP, it carries over onto the Hit Points of the location struck.
-For firearms, Sunder would be suitable for energy-based firearms designed to destroy ablative armourarmors or more exotic concepts like gravity wave guns.
+For firearms, Sunder would be suitable for energy-based firearms designed to destroy ablative armors or more exotic concepts like gravity wave guns.

 **Trip**** Opponent**: The character attempts to overbalance or throw his opponent to the ground.
 The opponent must make an Opposed Roll of his Brawn, Evade, or Acrobatics against the character's original roll.
 If the target Fails, they fall prone.
 Quadruped opponents (or creatures with even more legs) may substitute their Athletics skill for Evade and treat the roll as one Difficulty Grade easier.
 For firearms, assuming the firearm actually shootsshoots ammunition with mass, there is no reason that this effect couldn't be used when shooting at the legs of an opponent, even if no damage penetrates any worn protection.